genesiscrew/2025-09-monad/README.md

 The following issues and risks are considered **known** or **by design** and will not be considered valid findings in this contest.

+- Duplicated validation logic for EIP-7702 authorization lists.
+(C4 staff note: this issue was addressed by a public [PR](https://github.com/category-labs/monad-bft/pull/2365), a duplicate of one that was originally created on September 16, 2025 at 15:38 UTC; therefore all submissions of this finding after that timestamp will be considered out of scope.)

 ### General Risks

 - **Attacks on the Consensus Trust Model:** The security of the Monad protocol relies on a fundamental assumption of a supermajority of stake weight being non-faulty.
 Therefore, any attack scenario requiring more than 1/3 of the network's stake to be malicious is considered a fundamental, out-of-scope attack on the protocol's trust model and will not be considered a valid finding.
 This includes, but is not limited to, scenarios resulting in network finality failures, double-spending, or long-range attacks.